Need to talk? Call 1800 882 436.

 How is placental insufficiency diagnosed?

-Your doctor or midwife will measure and track the growth of your uterus and the baby.
-Placental insufficiency may be diagnosed during a routine ultrasound if your baby isn’t growing as expected.
+Your doctor or midwife will also measure and track the growth of your uterus and baby to make sure they are growing as expected.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.